NTCIR-ToT/NTCIR-ToT.github.io/guidelines.md

 We provide four datasets, for  English, Chinese, Japanese, and Korean.
 The data is hosted in Zenodo and can be downloaded <a href="https://zenodo.org/records/18777084" target="_blank">here</a>.
 The datasets can also be accessed via <a href="https://github.com/NTCIR-ToT/ir_datasets" target="_blank">an IR-Dataset fork</a> (attention: we have a public fork of ir_datasets that you can use to programmatically access the data).
 See [Corpora](#corpora) and [Queries](#queries) for a description of the files and additional access information.

+**Test queries:** Coming soon! (the corpus will be the same, you can already develop your system with the training and dev queries/qrels.)

 ### English Subset

 The data for the English subset of the task are: